roycetech/applescript-core/README.md

 # applescript-core

-Add a title image if available.
+AppleScript Core Framework

-A design for writing AppleScripts that utilizes re-usability of components.
+An framework and collection of libraries for for writing AppleScripts that utilizes re-usability of components.

-This is the name of the project.
-It describes the whole project in one sentence, and helps people understand what the main goal and aim of the project is.

-This README is a work in progress.
+This README is a work in progress and I'm planning on creating a simpler shorter version in the near future.

 ## Project Description